 Note: For security reasons, we strongly advise that you change your passwords when submitting them to our support team.
 After the problem is resolved, you can then reinstate your regular passwords.
 Plesk Technical Staff does not retain your login information.

 Providing with direct access:

 Login to the Help Center and add server access as a reply to ticket.

 Note: Since Help Center uses https connection it is secure.
 After support engineer verifies server access, he removes a reply from ticket and put credentials to special field.
 This field is flushed then ticket goes to "closed" state.

-PubkeyAuthentication option is enabled in ssh configuration:
+- Make sure PubkeyAuthentication is enabled in SSH configuration

 # grep PubkeyAuthentication /etc/ssh/sshd_config

 - Download our public SSH key: